When searching for information on this topic, potentially useful keywords to use include :

 Allied Heads of State agreed at the Chicago Summit in 2012 and the Wales Summit in 2014 that NATO should work “towards significantly improving the energy efficiency of our military forces.”

 Reducing fuel consumption in the military is an operational imperative.
-Smart energy solutions cannot only save money when less fuel is used, but can also save soldiers' lives, and help improve the mobility, as well as the endurance of military forces.
+Smart energy solutions cannot only save money when less fuel is used, but can also save soldiers' lives, and help improve the mobility, as well as the resilience and endurance of military forces.

-This Smart Energy LibGuide is a deliverable of SENT.
+This Smart Energy LibGuide has been created and is maintained by ESCD.
 It serves as an information-sharing and awareness raising platform.
-Your contribution to this LibGuide with relevant and public material is highly appreciated.
+Your contribution to this LibGuide with relevant, public material is highly appreciated.
 You can contact us here.